Join InterNations

 If you intend on being self-employed when you relocate to Mexico, you will have to register with the Servico de Administacion Tributaria (SAT).
 This is the authority that deals with all matters of taxation in the country.
 There is an online service where you can apply with your Registro Federal de Contribuyentes (RFC) number, which is your Mexican tax identification number.

-The amount of tax you need to pay varies constantly as the legislation is always changing.
+The amount of taxes you need to pay varies as legislation may change.
 The best advice is to have an accountant accompany you to an appointment at the local tax office.
 In these types of offices, staff rarely speaks English, so having a native speaker to gather all the information you need and help you set up your accounts is essential.
 With tax rates reaching up to 35%, it is best to make sure you are not overpaying.

 Mexico requires residents to file local taxes.
 If you are a US American, you will be considered a Mexican tax resident if one of the following applies to you: